Sub-Saharan Africa: Uncertainty about quality of agricultural inputs

 Some papers have tried to understand why sellers do not simply charge higher prices when they offer high-quality seeds and fertilizers, using a Bayesian learning model.
 It is challenging for a company to sell high-quality inputs at a premium price and build a reputation in the long term, meaning that farmers will trust the seller regarding the quality of its products.
 Indeed, as farmers are highly suspicious -due to fear of being scammed- their willingness to pay for high-quality products is very low.
 So even if the firm sells high-quality products, it will take too long for farmers to start trusting the firm, and for the seller to become profitable.

 Policy recommendation

 The literature advises to actually improve farmers perception of true quality itself, and not to improve the quality of the products which already meet the standards.
 This can be done by providing more information about inputs quality, how they should look like, where they come from, making firms more reliable.
 That would allow more companies to enter the market and sell formally higher inputs, instead of farmers using their own seed or using seed of unknown quality bought in informal markets.

+Tourism

+The development of tourism in this region has been identified as having the ability to create jobs and improve the economy.
+South Africa, Namibia, Mauritius, Botswana, Ghana, Cape Verde, Tanzania and Kenya have been identified as having well developed tourism industries.
+Cape Town and the surrounding area is very popular with tourists.